carolzhou/multiPhATE2/README.md

 4) The PhATE annotation pipeline now runs phmmer and hmmscan, in addition to jackhmmer.
 5) PhATE now captures the raw hmm search output (ie, alignments).
 6) multiPhATE now runs CompareGeneProfiles, a code that identifies gene similarities among genomes.
+7) A genomics module computes gene and protein homology groups among all genomes input to the pipeline

 #### ABOUT THE MULTI-PHATE PIPELINE DRIVER